medic/nginx-local-ip/README.md

-Only **Docker** and **Docker compose** installed are needed, and despite this setup helps you to connect your devices with your webapp using a local connection, without complex reverse proxy connections through Internet like Ngrok.com, the devices that want to connect with the app still need access to Internet just to resolve the `*.my.local-ip.co` domain against the `local-ip.co` public DNS, unless you configure your own DNS server within your network, which needs to be configured in all the devices your are going to use the app, in that case, no Internet connection will required, just a LAN connection.
+Only **Docker** and **Docker compose** installed are needed, and despite this setup helps you to connect your devices with your webapp using a local connection (without complex reverse proxy connections through Internet like _Ngrok.com_), the devices that want to connect with the app still need access to Internet just to resolve the `*.my.local-ip.co` domain against the `local-ip.co` public DNS, unless you configure your own DNS server within your network, which needs to be configured in all the devices were your are going to use the app.
+In that case, no Internet connection will required, just a LAN connection.